KaranvirSinghL/KaranvirSinghL/README.md

 - 👋 Hi, I’m @KaranvirSinghL
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning HTML,C,Pyton
+- 🌱 I’m currently learning HTML,CSS,C,Pyton and Javascript
-- 📫 How to reach me @Karantweeets on twitter

 <!---
 KaranvirSinghL/KaranvirSinghL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.